camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/20-process-diagram-api.html.md

         return list;
       }

-This bean is then invoked by a JSF page, which displays the process diagram from the Servlet shown above and places tokens on top of it (see [taskTemplate.xhtml](https://github.com/camunda/camunda-consulting/blob/master/showcases/invoice-en/src/main/webapp/WEB-INF/templates/template.xhtml)).
+This bean is then invoked by a JSF page which displays the process diagram from the Servlet shown above and places tokens on top of it (see [taskTemplate.xhtml](https://github.com/camunda/camunda-consulting/blob/master/showcases/invoice-en/src/main/webapp/WEB-INF/templates/template.xhtml)).

 <div class="row">
   <div class="col-xs-6 col-sm-6 col-md-3">